 The Collectramatic Open Fryer OF59C uses FilterFry technology to cook chicken and other foods to golden perfection.
 Its patented cold zone prevents cracklings from scorching and tainting your shortening.
-The OF59C is an open fryer with 18 lb (8.2 kg) capacity and an eight channel programmable control.
+The OF59C is an open fryer with 18 lb (8.2 kg) capacity and an 8-channel programmable control.

 Collectramatic Open Fryer OF49C is a time-tested model.
 It uses FilterFry technology to cook foods to golden perfection.
 Its patented cold zone prevents cracklings from scorching and tainting your shortening.
 The OF49C is an open fryer with 12 lb.
-(5.4 kg) capacity and an eight channel programmable control.
+(5.4 kg) capacity and an 8-channel programmable control.

 The Collectramatic High Efficiency Fryer LP56 operates at a fraction of the pressure of high pressure fryers.
 This means longer shortening life, less wear on the equipment, and a better kitchen environment.
-The LP56 is an open high efficiency fryer with 18 lb.
-(8.2 kg) capacity and an eight channel programmable control.
+The LP56 is a high efficiency pressure fryer with 18 lb.
+(8.2 kg) capacity and an 8-channel programmable control.

-The Collectramatic High Efficiency Fryer 46 operates at a fraction of the pressure of high pressure fryers.
+The Collectramatic High Efficiency Fryer LP46 operates at a fraction of the pressure of high pressure fryers.
 This means longer shortening life, less wear on the equipment, and a better kitchen environment.
-The LP46 is an open high efficiency fryer with 12 lb.
-(5.4 kg) capacity, and an eight channel programmable control.
+The LP46 is a high efficiency pressure fryer with 12 lb.
+(5.4 kg) capacity, and an 8-channel programmable control.

 The Winston Shortening Filter F552A8 with 82.5 lb.
 (37.1 kg.) tank capacity saves space by storing underneath our four-head fryers when not in use.
 Its portable design enables you to filter one or multiple fryers.
 Heavy-duty pump and motor speeds filtering time to three gallons per minute.
 Quick disconnect provides safe operation.